 GETTING READY FOR REGISTRATION

-Incoming freshman are assigned a "First Year Summer Advisor", and registration for classes occurs online with advising from an advisor (over the phone or in person) on how to use Major Access.
+Incoming freshman are assigned a "First Year Summer Advisor", and registration for classes occurs online with advising from an advisor (usually in person) on how to use Major Access.
 For any questions about this, see here.
-In addition to this assistance from the First Year Summer Advisor, incoming freshman are encouraged to meet with Dr. Melissa Lea, the Director of Academic Advising, and Ms. Elizabeth Giddens, Registrar, on the Sunday afternoon prior to the term's start date.
+In addition to this assistance from the First Year Summer Advisor, incoming freshman may meet with Dr. Melissa Lea, the Director of Academic Advising, and Ms. Elizabeth Giddens, Registrar, on the Sunday afternoon prior to the term's start date for additional questions.

 Transfer students are assigned a "General Advisor" which is the Director of Academic Support Services, Mrs. Janet Langley.
 Mrs. Langley assists students in registering for their first semester of classes on Major Access.
 Non-degree students are also assisted by Mrs. Langley; degree-seeking students have priority over class enrollment than non-degree students.

 For continuing students, students must meet with their advisor to determine the classes they should register for.